AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedDifficultyGenerationModel.md

 ## Collecting The Players' Combat Data

-In order to find the center of the clusters, we first need all the players' combat data and defeated enemy's combat data into separate matrices.
+Before we can train our models, we first need all the players' combat data and defeated enemy's combat data into separate matrices.
 Ensure that the rows matches the player-enemy pairs.

 ```lua